Create from Usage

 Generate Content Tags Based on ContentPlaceHolder Tags

-When you're working with web projects or applications that make use of master pages, ReSharper is able to generate Content tags in markup pages based on ContentPlaceHolder tags defined in a referenced master page.
+When you're working with ASP.NET Web Forms projects or applications that make use of master pages, ReSharper is able to generate Content tags in markup pages based on ContentPlaceHolder tags defined in a referenced master page.
 To use this feature, press Alt+Ins in a markup page that inherits from a master page.

 To learn more about code generation and other features that ReSharper makes available to web developers, see ASP.NET and ASP.NET MVC Tools.